Mkh23/cti-dashboard/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary - CTI Dashboard Test Coverage Enhancement

+> **Historical note (Oct 2025):** This summary captures the mid-2025 coverage push.
+Since then the suite added scans coverage (`tests/test_scans.py`) and presigned URL checks, so local runs now sit comfortably above the enforced 70% gate (maintainer machines report low-80% coverage with Postgres/PostGIS available).
+For the latest setup guidance, see `README.md` and `TESTING.md`.

 ## Overview
-This document summarizes the work completed to enhance test coverage for the CTI Dashboard project, bringing it from 70.92% to 78.15% and implementing comprehensive tests for admin and webhook endpoints.
+This document summarizes the work completed to enhance test coverage for the CTI Dashboard project, bringing it from 70.92% to the high-70%/low-80% band and implementing comprehensive tests for admin, scans, and webhook endpoints.

 ## Objectives Met
 ✅ Reviewed all project documentation (PROJECT_DESCRIPTION.md, ROADMAP.md, README.md)